0xjet/ccc/README.md

 ## Schedule and Assessment

-The course is designed to be taught over a 6-week term, with two 1.5-hour sessions per week plus time off class for self-study and work on assignments.
+The course is designed to be taught over a 6-week term, with two 1.5-hour sessions per week.
+Each module is covered in one week, plus time off class for self-study and work on assignments.

-The assessment activitites include
+The assessment activitites include:
 * Three quizzes spaced throughout the term (weeks 2, 4, and 6).
 All quizzes are closed book and closed notes.
 Access to the Internet via any device is not allowed. _Grading: 20% each_.
 * A workbook handed in the last day with solutions to 4 activities chosen from those available across all modules. _Grading: 40%_